isovector/sandymaguire.me/site/posts/2024-01-14-another-year.markdown

 fit.
 So I started contracting for another company, which was nice because things with Wire were winding down and I felt like it was a good time for a change.

+This whole time, Erin and I were prepping for our wedding.
+We had finally set a date for September, and it was time to get down to business.
+Of utmost priority was to find a photographer.
+Erin and I lined up a few interviews, but we ended up being late---and aggressively hungover---for our first one.
+Borja thought this was a great sign in potential clients, presumably because it meant we were not overly anal about our wedding, and we liked each others vibe.
+We left the meeting feeling good thinking that this was going to be the guy.
+But we forgot to talk $$$.

+And then we flew to Serbia.

+Some backstory---Halloween previous, we were at a party with some new friends that we'd hung out with three or four times.
+During the party, they looked at one another, nodded, and then asked "do you want to come to our wedding?
+It's in Serbia."
+Never ones to turn down an excuse to go somewhere weird, Erin and I jumped on the idea.
+It's certainly one strategy for solidifying a friendship!

+So anyway.
+Serbia.
+We landed in Beograd the day before Hali and Lazar's wedding.
+Bad idea.
+After an INTERMINABLE BUS RIDE from the airport, we stumbled into our rental place and unpacked.
+We went out for a quick cevape and a beer, before meeting up with the wedding out-of-towners for a cheeky spot of Nikola Tesla lecture.
+We went to bed that night, and managed to sleep for sixteen hours.
+That jetlag is nothing to sneeze at!

+We awakened sometime in the afternoon of the wedding.
+OH SHIT.
+Did we miss it??
+Thankfully no, but it was in 45 minutes, on top of a hike-it-yourself mountain.
+And we still had bedhead, to say nothing of being sufficiently well-groomed for a wedding.
+We THREW things together, and RAN up the mountain.
+We got lost, but figured following the men in tuxes was probably a good idea.
+It was, and wasn't.
+They were indeed there for the wedding, but were just as lost as we were.

+Thankfully, we arrived before the bride and groom.
+In fact, it seemed like *only* the out-of-towners made it before the bride and groom.
+Were we in the wrong place?
+Unclear!
+But NO!
+There they were!
+The wedding was in the orthodox style, which none of us really understood what it meant.
+What happened is all the out-of-towners gathered solemnly around the edge of the church (standing room only) while the head priest guy sing-shouted for 45 minutes in Latin (probably, but it might have been Serbian I guess?)
+The Serbs knew better than we did, and they just kinda showed up sometime before the ceremony was over, and chatted amongst themselves paying absolutely no attention whatsoever to the couple.

+After the ceremony, Ebi took charge of the group, and proceeded to hike us *aggressively* the wrong way down the mountain.
+Not only did we get lost, but we did so with gusto, somehow on the exact wrong side of the mountain, and eventually ending on the damn highway.
+We reconvened for a quick beer and small bag of peanuts before being picked up by the minibus.
+Did I mention the minibus?
+No?
+We needed it because the wedding reception was to take place in a gorgeous greenhouse/atrium in the middle of the damn forest on the top of a damn Serbian mountain.

+Gorgeous place, but we got there like two hours before anyone else.
+There was booze available, but no food.
+And we hadn't eaten anything (minus a small bag of peanuts) all day due to the whole late wakeup situation.
+Erin and I were understandably cautious around the aggressively-freely-flowing alcohol.
+But we took the opportunity to solidify our (very) new friendship with Matt and Zoey.
+By inviting them to *our* wedding.
+They gracefully declined for some reason or another, AND WE HAVEN'T SPOKEN SINCE.
+LET THAT BE A LESSON TO YOU!

+I'm not sure what lesson, but I'm sure there's one there anyway.

+Anyway.
+Once the reception got going, it was a total hoot, complete with all several hundred people lining up to get a selfie with the bride and groom, a tight brass band that kept playing as long as people kept stuffing money in their horns, an uncomfortably-solemn singalong about taking back Kosovo, a runaway bride, way, way too many shots of rakija, and becoming fast (and drunken) friends with Mel, with whom we did eventually solidify our friendship.
+By inviting her to our wedding.
+To which she came.